 Solar Panel Calculator: How Many Panels Do I Need?

-Pull Annual Energy Usage
+Compile Annual Energy Usage

-A sales professional will need 12-months of utility usage to produce your solar quote.
+A sales professional will need 12-months of utility usage to produce your solar system quote.
 Solar billing is on an annual cycle since consumption fluctuates throughout the year.
 For example, you may spend a maximum of $500 in the peak of summer, because air conditioning use is much higher than in February.

 If we built your system to account for a $500 average bill per month, your system would be too large and you would overspend on the cost of installation.
 On the other hand, if we looked at an “average” bill of medium usage in Feb-March, your solar production would come up short and you would receive a balance due on your True-Up bill.